-Marcia Pankratz is in her second stint with the University of Michigan field hockey program, returning to the reigns as head coach on Jan.
-15, 2009 after a brief hiatus from coaching.
+Marcia Pankratz is in her 16th overall season as head coach of the University of Michigan field hockey program -- and seventh year in her current second stint, returning to the reigns as head coach on Jan.
+15, 2009, after a brief hiatus from coaching.
 Pankratz previously served as the Wolverines' head coach for nine seasons (1996-2004) and led U-M to the 2001 NCAA title -- the first by a women's team in the history of Michigan athletics.

-The Wolverines boasted an All-American on their roster in 11 of Pankratz's 12 seasons, including a program-high four in 2000 and 2002.
-During her tenure, Michigan had 17 different players combine for 26 All-America citations.
-U-M also claimed 12 Big Ten Player of the Year awards -- offensive, defensive and athlete -- and Wolverine players swept the yearly honors in 2002, 2003 and 2004.
+The Wolverines have boasted an All-American on their roster in 14 of Pankratz's 15 seasons, including a program-high four in 2000 and 2002.
+During her tenure, Michigan has had 20 different players combine for 33 All-America citations.
+U-M has also claimed 15 Big Ten Player of the Year awards -- offensive, defensive and athlete -- and Wolverine players swept the yearly honors in 2002, 2003 and 2004.

-Pankratz first joined the Wolverines' head coaching staff in August 1996 following her stint with the U.S. National Team at the Summer Olympic Games in Atlanta.
+Pankratz took the helm of the Wolverine program in August 1996 following her stint with the U.S. National Team at the Summer Olympic Games in Atlanta.
 She scored three of the team's eight goals during the 1996 Olympics, building on her play at the 1988 Seoul Olympic Games.
 Pankratz spent nine years with U.S. Field Hockey team (1985-90, 1994-96), playing in 110 international matches, highlighted by competition in seven high-profile tournaments -- the Champion's Trophy team (1995), the Pan-American team (1995, '87), the World Cup team (1986, '94) and the U.S. Olympic team (1988, '96).
 Pankratz has participated in three Olympic Festivals (1985, '87 and '89), and helped the U.S. to a pair of silver medals in the 1985 and 1987 Pan American Games, as well as the bronze medal at the 1994 World Cup.
 As a result of her accomplishments on the international scene, Pankratz was inducted into the United States Field Hockey Association Hall of Fame in 2004.